 Winding up in first place was the inimitable tandem known as Two Dogs, composed of Hobie world champions Bob Engwirda and Bradley Wilson.
 Second place went to the Bruce Tardrew and Sarah Turnbull, and third place was captured by Grahame Southwicke and Sharon Rayner.

 While The Challenge Legs were dominated by those odd creatures from down under, the Blood Red-sponsored Inshores had a slightly more varied result.
 The Two Dogs were again in first place, second place was claimed by Andrew Locke (AUS) and Hobie Challenge organizer Eric Tomacruz (PHL), and third went to Filipinos Mike Ngu and Lindo Pahayahay.

-Blood Red was the Official Outfitter of The 14th Challenge, 4th time in a row, supplying every sailor with UPF50+ rash guards (check: Igniter rash guard for men), swim shorts, waterproof bags and more.
+Blood Red was the Official Outfitter of The 14th Challenge, 4th time in a row, supplying every sailor with UPF50+ rash guards, swim shorts, waterproof bags and more.